Port Douglas: History

 The Port Douglas township was established in 1877 after the discovery of gold at Hodgkinson River by James Venture Mulligan.
 Port Douglas Post Office opened on 1 September 1877.
 It grew quickly, and at its peak Port Douglas had a population of 12,000 and 27 hotels.
 With the construction of the Mulligan Highway it serviced towns as far away as Herberton.

 Port Douglas State School opened on 11 November 1879, but closed in 1962.
 It was reopened on 23 January 1989.

 When the Kuranda Railway from Cairns to Kuranda was completed in 1891, the importance of Port Douglas dwindled along with its population.
 A cyclone in 1911 demolished or severely damaged all but seven residential buildings and 4 commercial buildings, including the Wharf buildings (rebuilt), the Courthouse (rebuilt), the Catholic church (rebuilt) and Chinese temple (not rebuilt).
-At its nadir in 1960 the town, by then little more than a fishing village, had a population of 100.

 The Port Douglas War Memorial was unveiled on 10 February 1923 by Mrs Tresize.

-On 5 July 1943, a RAAF Vultee Vengeance (Serial Number A27-217) crash landed on the beach near Port Douglas.
+On 5 July 1943, a RAAF Vultee Vengeance (Serial Number A27–217) crash landed on the beach near Port Douglas.

 In the late-1980s, tourism boomed in the region after investor Christopher Skase financed the construction of the Sheraton Mirage Port Douglas Resort.

-The music video for Kylie Minogue's 1988 single "It's No Secret" was filmed in Port Douglas.

 In November 1996 United States President Bill Clinton and First Lady Hillary Clinton chose the town as their only holiday stop on their historic visit to Australia.
 When dining at a local restaurant they witnessed a couple's wedding certificate.

 On a return visit on 11 September 2001, Bill Clinton was again dining at a local restaurant, when he was advised of the September 11 attacks.
 He returned to the United States the following day.

-On 4 September 2006, television personality and conservationist Steve Irwin died at Batt Reef, off Port Douglas, after a stingray barb pierced his heart during filming of a documentary called The Ocean's Deadliest.
+On 4 September 2006, television personality and conservationist Steve Irwin died at Batt Reef, off Port Douglas, after a stingray barb pierced his chest during filming of a documentary called The Ocean's Deadliest.
 Irwin was filmed snorkelling directly above the stingray when it lashed him with its tail, killing him almost immediately.
 The event was widely reported in Australia and overseas.

 Although historically and currently Port Douglas is with the local government area of Shire of Douglas, between 2008 and 2013, it was within the Cairns Region following a local government amalgamation which was subsequently reversed following a vote by residents of the area.

-Port Douglas was a popular location to view the 14 November 2012 solar eclipse that occurred at 6:38 am (local time).
-Thousands travelled to Port Douglas to see the phenomenon.
+Port Douglas was a popular location to view the 14 November 2012 solar eclipse at 6:38 am (local time).
+Many travelled to Port Douglas to see the phenomenon.